ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-flight-plan.rst

      - Create Circle Survey: Creates a circular survey.
 A survey is a set of spaced waypoints designed to allow a camera to take overlapping photos of the survey area.
 This does not require a drawn polygon.
      - Survey (Grid): Creats a survey mission based on drawn polygon.
      - Face Map: (in development)
-     - Survey(Gridv2): Creates a box survey misson with a different user interface.
+     - Survey(Gridv2): Creates a box survey mission with a different user interface.
 No pre-drawn polygon required.
      - Simple Grid: Creates a simple grid of waypoints within the drawn polygon.

 - Map Tools: Provides several map tools for measuring distances, pre-fetching map areas for off line use in the field, the ability to plot the mission altitude vs terrain, etc.